Device to Cloud Getting Started Integrate your application via HTTP webhook

 To copy the webhook URL, simply click on it (e.g., https://webhook.site/831255b2-7e62-4608-90d6-58d7a9292e1C in the example above), and it will be copied to your clipboard.

-To allow D2C to send uplink messages from devices to your application using a webhook, you need to create a WebHook Application in D2C.
+To allow Device to Cloud to send uplink messages from devices to your application using a webhook, you need to create a WebHook Application in Device to Cloud.

-Go to the Applications tab in D2C, click the Add application button, and choose the WebHook option.
+Go to the Applications tab in Device to Cloud, click the Add application button, and choose the WebHook option.
 This will open a dialog where you can set up your WebHook Application.

 Add webhook application dialog

-After clicking the Add application button in the dialog, the Application object and a corresponding default Device Group with the same name is created in D2C.
+After clicking the Add application button in the dialog, the Application object and a corresponding default Device Group with the same name is created in Device to Cloud.
 Next, close the confirmation window and refresh the Applications tab in your browser.
 You will see both at the top of the list of objects in the Applications tab (see figure below).

 Newly created application with its default Device Group